 During the year there were transactions with Royal Mail Pension Trustees Limited (RMPTL).
 RMPTL provides the Plan with comprehensive trustee services including the provision of external supplies.
 The cost to RMPTL of providing these services is borne by the Plan and allocated between administrative and investment expenses.
 Contributions received and pension benefits paid in respect of Trustee Directors who are members of the Plan were in accordance with the Schedules of Contributions and Plan rules where appropriate.

-There was no employer related investment during the year.
+There were no employer related investments during the year.

-2023 £m 2022 £m
+2024 £m 2023 £m

-Fees charged by RMPTL for the year 18 16
+Fees charged by RMPTL for the year 16 18

-Amounts payable to RMPTL at year end 3 2
+Amounts payable to RMPTL at year end 2 3